mcvm-launcher/mcvm/docs/README.md

 - [Game Options](Game%20Options.md)
 - [Principles](Principles.md)

 Documentation for the CLI can be found by running `mcvm help`.
-Examples for the library can be found the code for the CLI, as it is a simple implementation of all the functionality.
+Examples for the library can be found in the code for the CLI, as it is a simple implementation of all the functionality.